uboost/uBoost-API-v2/README.md

 ### User Credentials

 In the cURL examples, substitue `USER_CREDENTIALS` with an active student account's user name and password.
-The Widgets API will return data used to populate widgets that are associated with the authenticated account.
+The Widgets API will return data that is associated with the authenticated account.

 * Do not use the `API_CREDENTIALS` to access the Widgets API.
 The `API_CREDENTIALS` account does not have the proper data to populate a widget, and is used to access all APIs other than the Widgets API.